HexaCluster/pg_dbms_metadata/README.md

 ### [GET_DEPENDENT_DDL](#get_dependent_ddl)

 This function extracts DDL of all dependent objects of specified object type for a specified base object.

-Currently the supported dependent object types are SEQUENCE, CONSTRAINT, INDEX.
+Below is the list of currently supported dependent object types
+* SEQUENCE
+* TRIGGER
+* CONSTRAINT
+* REF_CONSTRAINT
+* INDEX.

 Syntax:
 ```